Regular worship at All Saints

 WELCOME TO THE ARTIST 15th April 2018

-We shall be welcoming Jake Lever to 'Simply Worship' at All Saints' Church on Sunday 15th April (10.30am) to hear what inspired him to create The Blue and the Dim and the Gold.
+We welcomed Jake Lever to 'Simply Worship' at All Saints' Church on Sunday 15th April (10.30am) to hear what inspired him to create The Blue and the Dim and the Gold.

-It will be a chance to share with him our thoughts and feelings too as we have journeyed with it.
+It was a chance to share with him our thoughts and feelings too as we have journeyed with it.

-This will be our last Sunday with the artwork.
+This was our last Sunday with the artwork.

 Here's what Jake has to say about his work: